A connection with Moment expression Photography F8 and Be There, “You missed the moment” is

 How High is Elk Falls on Vancouver Island?

-Elk Falls Provincial Park is known for its 89-foot-tall Elk Falls and the canyon that follows.
+Elk Falls Park is known for its 89-foot-tall Elk Falls and the canyon that follows.
 The Campbell River flows smoothly into a wet gorge carved out by a once-magnificent waterfall.

 The River has been redirected for hydroelectric generating since 1948, when the John Hart dam was completed, leaving the falls a mere shadow of their former grandeur.
 Though the river’s level can increase substantially during the peak of the snow melt season, days when the river is allowed to run freely are few and far between.